TABLE OF CONTENTS

 Organisation Postcode

-This display will show a pin with the location of the organisation and any neighbouring organisation that forms part of any data sharing agreement.
-The pin will also display the total number of patients.
-Hovering over each pin will detail the organisation/practice it relates to.
+This view displays a pin marking the location of each organisation, as well as any neighbouring organisations that form part of a data sharing agreement.
+Each pin will include the total number of patients.
+Hover over the pin to view details.

 Patient LSOA

-LSOA stands for Lower Layer Super Output Area, which is a geographic unit used in the UK to report small area statistics.
-Each LSOA typically contains around 1,000 - 3,000 people and is designed to be relatively consistent in population size.
-Each patient has a LSOA code linked to their registered address.
-By grouping patient data by LSOA, the Maps feature allows you to:
+LSOA (Lower Layer Super Output Area) is a UK geographic unit used to report small area statistics, it typically covers 1000 - 3000 people.
+Each patient has an LSOA code linked to their registered address.

 Additional Learning